-- Weigh out chocolate and add to a large heat-safe bowl.
+- Weigh out the chocolate and add to a large heat-safe bowl.

-- Place egg yolks in a medium heat-safe bowl.
-Whisk.
+- Place the egg yolks in a medium heat-safe bowl.
+Whisk and set aside.

-- Place milk, cream, and sugar in a sauce pan.
+- Place the milk, cream, and sugar in a sauce pan.
 Heat until sugar is dissolved.

-- Return custard mixture to the saucepan and cook gently, until thick.
+- Return the custard mixture to the saucepan and cook gently, until thick.

-- Pour hot custard over the chocolate and whisk until smooth.
+- Pour the hot custard over the chocolate and whisk until smooth.

 - Portion out into small dessert ramekins.

 - Top with a dollop of crème fraîche and chocolate shavings.

 YOUR OWN NOTES